Skip to content

 Practical Rule

-3. Use validate --strict as the main readiness check for local Python and Node runtimes.
+3. Use validate --strict as the readiness gate for the repo you plan to ship.

 Public docs for plugin authors and integrators.